-NYPD: Shooting in Queens results in 1st homicide of 2017
+First NYC homicide of 2017 follows fatal shooting in Queens, NYPD says - amNewYork

 Police responded to a call shortly after 3:20 a.m. in Ozone Park, at 104-35 124th St., finding two men with gunshot wounds: a 31-year-old, with wounds to the chest, and a 24-year-old, with wounds to his back.
 The shooting appears to have happened during an attempted robbery, police said.

-The men were taken to Jamaica Hospital Medical Center, the NYPD said, where the 31-year-old was declared dead.
+The men were taken to Jamaica Hospital Medical Center, the NYPD said, where Rocky Kalisaran of Brooklyn was declared dead.
 The 24-year-old man, police said, is in stable condition.

 Cops said they have identified a male suspect, but he has not been apprehended.
 No weapons were recovered at the scene, the NYPD said.